 Displaying All Events

-Join us (virtually) to help document the species on our preserves using iNaturalist.
+Join us (in person or virtually) to help document the species on our preserves using iNaturalist.
 A BioBlitz is a community-science effort to record as many species within a designated location and time period as possible.
 We have designated 5 preserves that we are targeting to collect species information from, so grab your phone or camera and start observing.